 Electricity needed a couple more decades to develop and emerge as a predominant source of light which happened after the First World War.
 That is probably one of the greatest inventions in history.
 Imagine if we had to deal with street lights, like they had back in the mid 19s – lamplighters had portable ladders to help them light up or extinguish the street lamps.

 All that sound fascinating, right?
 Wait until you see how to steampunk the bright side of your home.
-Don’t worry, most of the steampunk lighting supplies, that you will need to create an object or add an element, are actually in the hardware store nearby.
+Don’t worry, most of the steampunk art supplies, that you will need to create an object or add an element, are actually in the hardware store nearby.
 Some of them are wood, copper pipes, flexible metal connectors, plastic pipes, metal flashing, resters, copper and PVC fittings, metal sheets, car accessories, brass fittings, heating elements, thermometers and many more.

 Make sure you check out our DIY section for fun and creative ways to build something of your own.